|

 High above a rock we found our guest and helper Sandra in her pyramid.

-"Ahmed and Aziz have both gone down to the beach."
+"Ahmed and Aziz have both gone down to

 I didn't know where to look, --- I was so terribly ashamed.